LAP: Fast LAtent Diffusion Planner for Autonomous Driving: METHODOLOGY

-\textbf{Navigation Guidance Augmentation.} We identified a causal confusion effect in the reactive scenarios, where the ego vehicle may base its decisions entirely on the current states of surrounding vehicles.
+We identified a causal confusion effect in the reactive scenarios, where the planner learns spurious correlations between the ego-vehicle's actions and the reactive behaviors of surrounding agents, often at the expense of ignoring the underlying navigation commands.
 To mitigate this, one solution is to strengthen the guidance from the navigation information, effectively 'forcing' the ego-vehicle to adhere more closely to the navigation route.
-We employ classifier-free guidance~\citep{ho2022classifier} to achieve this objective.
+We employ classifier-free guidance\cite{ho2022classifier} to achieve this objective.
 Specifically, during training, we randomly drop out the navigation information with a probability $p$.
 This allows the model to learn both a conditional (with navigation) and an unconditional (without navigation) denoising process.
 At inference time, the denoising is performed using a linear interpolation of the outputs from these two modes:

 where $\omega$ is the guidance scale.
 Here, we omit the scene information $\boldsymbol{F}_{\text{scenario}}$ for simplicity.
 In practice, we find that $\omega=1$ works well for most scenarios, and thus set it as the default.
 Then, \eqref{eq:cfg} becomes: